|Path:||news2.ip-mobilphone.net ! NNTPLoader.ip-mobilphone.net ! not-for-mail|

 are as good a place to start as any.

-Note: American Airlines is currently playing chicken with the agencies in a
+Note: Some airline play chicken with the agencies in a dispute about who

-dispute about who displays what and how much they pay.
-As a result, Expedia
+displays what and how much they pay.
+As a result, some airlines don't show up

 Travelocity: Travelocity (http://www.travelocity.com (Who's computer is this?) ) is an online agent owned

-by Sabre.
 Tickets can be issued as e-tickets or, at extra cost, by mail.
-There
+There is also a

-is also a great deal of travel destination information of variable usefulness.
+great deal of travel destination information of variable usefulness.
+Unlike

-Unlike most other web-based systems, it sometimes lets you hold a reservation
+most other web-based systems, it sometimes lets you hold a reservation without

-without buying it.
+buying it.
 Also handles hotels and rental cars.
-A nice fare watcher
+A nice fare watcher feature

-feature lets you list a few routes you're interested in, and it sends you
+lets you list a few routes you're interested in, and it sends you e-mail when

-e-mail when an interesting fare becomes available.
-They have a Vacation Deals
+an interesting fare becomes available.
+They have a Vacation Deals page that

-page that often has private fares, two-for-one deals, and the like.
-Their
+often has private fares, two-for-one deals, and the like.
+Their flexible

-flexible search option provides a fare calendar, table of what fares are
+search option provides a fare calendar, table of what fares are available on

-available on what dates, that's better than any other site I know.
+what dates, that's better than any other site I know.
+Unfortunately, just

-are cruel jokes, great bargains if only the airline would sell you a seat at
+great bargains if only the airline would sell you a seat at that fare which

 Some fares are marked "good buy" which means that they're only available on